New Notification: Mobile Content Strategy For 2019

 Smart speaker adoption is the mobile trend to look out for in 2019.
 By the end of 2018, ownership of smart speakers like Amazon Echo or Google Home was forecast to hit nearly half (48%) of Americans, up from 32% in August, per Adobe Analytics.
 Introducing smart speakers is driving the way customers are converting.
 The more people become comfortable with smart speakers, the faster consumers will commit to purchasing an item.

-Writer for the Mobile Marketer, Chris Kelly states, “One challenge as voice technology evolves will be customer acquisition because many voice assistants recommend products and brands based on a user’s purchase history.
+Writer for the Marketing Dive, Chris Kelly states, “One challenge as voice technology evolves will be customer acquisition because many voice assistants recommend products and brands based on a user's purchase history.
 But what about non-brand loyalists, or those already keen on a different brand?”

 Offer a different way to convert

 Mobile users are often accessing your content without any intent to buy - they could be casually scrolling through on their morning commute, or while in line for coffee.
 Making a purchase right then and there might be the last thing on their mind, so give them a chance to "convert" in a different way: subscribing to your email list.
 That way your brand can continue to engage with them, and hopefully convert them when they're ready.
 When designing your mobile pages, keep in mind they should be able to subscribe in as few clicks as possible.